Commitment Gap via Correlation Gap: Commitment Gap for Minimization

 In this section, we discuss the minimization version of CICS (henceforth, min-CICS) where a policy pays for the cost of the actions it takes \textit{plus} the value of the terminal states it accepts.
 We note that by appropriately adjusting our definitions from maximization to minimization, our entire framework of relating different benchmarks would seamlessly extend to the minimization setting.

-However, this approach would be hopeless; the correlation gap (i.e. the worst case ratio between the costs of the ex ante and ex post optima) is potentially unbounded even under single-selection constraints and therefore the same is true for the frugal correlation gap.
-As it turns out, this is not a weakness of our framework but rather an inherent issue with min-CICS; the commitment gap of min-CICS is also potentially unbounded.
+However, this approach would be hopeless; the correlation gap (i.e. the worst case ratio between the costs of the ex post and ex ante optima) is potentially unbounded even under single-selection constraints and therefore the same is true for the frugal correlation gap.
+As it turns out, this is not a weakness of our framework but rather an inherent issue with min-CICS; the commitment gap of min-CICS is also unbounded.
 We illustrate such examples in~\Cref{thm:minim}.

-Finally, we note that this doesn't contradict the results of~\cite{CCHS24} who bound the commitment gap for specific variants of min-CICS; it simply states that (in contrast to the maximization setting) a universal bound on the commitment gap of all min-CICS instances, even under single selection constraints, is unattainable
+Finally, we note that this doesn't contradict the results of~\cite{CCHS24} who bound the commitment gap for specific variants of min-CICS; it simply states that (in contrast to the maximization setting) a universal bound on the commitment gap of all min-CICS instances, even under single selection constraints, is unattainable.